- Causal forecasting is a method of forecasting based upon tying the forecast to a variable.

 - Companies do not hire individuals with sufficient technical and mathematical knowledge to work on the mathematical side of forecasting

-The maintenance aspect of causal forecasting is a real problem for supply chain demand planning departments which typically have little in the way of resources to very much complex forecasting.
+The maintenance aspect of causal forecasting is a real problem for supply chain demand planning departments, which typically have little in the way of resources to very much complex forecasting.
 Secondly, the way that forecasting systems often implement causal forecasting is so high maintenance that there is a disincentive to use it.

 SAP DP has created such a high maintenance approach to causal forecasting that almost no companies use their functionality.
 This is the causal forecast configuration screen.
 SAP’s design misunderstands how few resources supply chain demand planning departments have to perform forecasting.
-The fact that companies continue to buy poor forecasting applications is indicative of how little most executive decision makers know about forecasting software, and how little testing is performed on software before selection.
+The fact that companies continue to buy poor forecasting applications is indicative of how little most executive decision-makers know about forecasting software, and how little testing is performed on software before selection.

 Low Maintenance Causal Forecasting

 This approach is probably one of the few ways that causal forecasting could find its way into companies.
-However, almost no one is aware of this approach, and the vast majority of companies in supply chain lack the software to implement the approach.
+However, almost no one is aware of this approach, and the vast majority of companies in the supply chain lack the software to implement the approach.
 So it for all intents and purposes does not exist.

-The result of these three factors is that even for large companies, consistently applying much more than simple time series techniques to their supply chain forecasting process are beyond their capability.
+The result of these three factors is that even for large companies, consistently applying much more than simple time series techniques to their supply chain forecasting process is beyond their capability.
 This brings up an interesting point.